arcanelab/RetroSim/docs/Graphics.md

 This is where the color indices for the tiles are stored.
 The width and height of an individual tile is specified by graphics registers at addresses TILE_WIDTH and TILE_HEIGHT.

 Each byte contains an index to the palette RAM, which contains 256 colors.

-### Palette memory

-This is where the RGBA (32-bit) values are defined for the 256 colors in the palette.
-Since a color is defined by four bytes (one bye for the reg, green, blue and alpha components each), it is 256*4 = 1024 bytes long.

-The palette RAM is initialized with the default palette, but it's writeable so it can be modified.

 ### Sprite memory (atlas)